-The introduction of the Clean Neighbourhood and Environment Act 2005 permitted artificial light from certain sources to be considered as a statutory nuisance.
+Under the Clean Neighbourhood and Environment Act 2005, artificial light from certain sources can be considered a statutory nuisance.

 The legislation relates to artificial light emitted from premises which is prejudicial to health, or considered a nuisance.
-Certain exemptions apply where the light is required for security purposes.
+Exemptions may apply if the light is needed for security purposes.

 - domestic security lights